ayaromenok/SDKbuilds/README.md

 **Qt 5.10 required**
 - looks like [Qt Online Installer](http://download.qt.io/official_releases/online_installers/), which include Qt 5.10 beta(in time of writing), build **without vulkan support**

-### Qt for Android
+### Qt for Android()
+#### clang 5.0 (NDK 16)
+Qt 5.10 can be build with CLang 5.0 from NDK 16(early version not tested).
+While Qt 5.7+ itself required C++11, some of example can be compiled only with C++14 option

+32bit:

+`./configure  -prefix /path/where/to/install/qt_arm32_clang -c++std c++14 -release -opensource -confirm-license -xplatform android-clang -nomake tests -nomake examples -android-ndk /home/az/sdk/android/ndk -android-sdk /home/az/sdk/android/sdk -android-ndk-host linux-x86_64  -android-ndk-platform android-21 -android-arch armeabi-v7a -skip qttranslations -skip qtserialport -no-warnings-are-errors -v`

+64bit:

+`./configure  -prefix /path/where/to/install/qt_arm64_clang -c++std c++14 -release -opensource -confirm-license  -xplatform android-clang -nomake tests -nomake examples -android-ndk /home/az/sdk/android/ndk -android-sdk /home/az/sdk/android/sdk -android-ndk-host linux-x86_64  -android-ndk-platform android-21 -android-arch arm64-v8a -skip qttranslations -skip qtserialport -no-warnings-are-errors -v`

+##### QtCreator
+due to issues with current version of QtCreator\clang compiler for Android it's necessary to select a gcc as a build comliper for clang build'

+#### gcc 4.9(NDK 10)
-To build Qt 5.10 with vulkan support([added by Laszlo Agocs from KDab](http://blog.qt.io/blog/2017/06/06/vulkan-support-qt-5-10-part-1/)) on Android at present moment(due to bugs in Android NDK) to use NDK10;
+To build Qt 5.10+ with vulkan support([added by Laszlo Agocs from KDab](http://blog.qt.io/blog/2017/06/06/vulkan-support-qt-5-10-part-1/)) on Android at present moment(due to bugs in Android NDK) to use NDK10;
 Since Vulkan support exist starting from Android-24, you need to copy platform files from latest NDK(15 in time of writing this) to NDK10 and build Qt
 (i.e. copy NDK15\platforms\android-24 to NDK10\platforms\);
 so, build parameters for qt is following: -xplatform android-g++ -android-ndk-platform android-24 -android-toolchain-version 4.9